TestCentricity/testcentricity_web/README.md

 ## What's New
 ###Version 2.1.5

-* Fixed Chrome and Firefox support for setting browser language via the `LOCALE` Environment Variable.
-This capability now works for emulated mobile browsers hosted in a local instance of Chrome or Firefox.

 * Added `get_min`, `get_max`, and `get_step` methods to `TextField` class.

 * Updated `PageObject.verify_ui_states` and `PageSection.verify_ui_states` methods to support verification of `min`, `max`, and `step` attributes